xaur/decred-news/journal/_template.md

 * {}

-{highlights, one paragraph per topic}
+{highlights as bullet list or one paragraph per topic}

 Reddit: {interesting threads}